uzoway/staked-photo-animation/README.md

 ## Credit

-Huge credits goes to [Alex Tkachev](https://twitter.com/simply_aalex)🙌 who created the original design and motion which I have coded. -->
+Huge credits goes to [Femi Dasilva](https://x.com/femidasilvaa).🙌 who created the original design and motion which I have coded.